 Disclosure notice: Several staff members received a Dota 2 emoticharm pin in an unrelated interaction before being interviewed.
-The reporter received a complimentary bottle of water during the interview process.

 It’s December 1st, which means the Main Event for the Boston Major at the Wang Theater is only a week away.
 If you don’t have tickets, a limited number are still available at Ticketmaster.com.
 Prepare yourself for your Boston trip by checking out this advice on getting around the city, finding places to eat, dealing with the weather, and enjoying your stay.
 While this guide doesn’t cover everything Boston has to offer, it’s a great starting point for people who have never visited the city before.

 Click the transportation type below to find out how to get to the venue and around the city.

 If you’re arriving by plane, you’ll likely land in Logan International Airport (BOS), Boston’s main airport.
 While you can take a taxi or Uber from the airport to your destination, it’s also easy to use public transportation.
 Boston’s subway, known as the T, connects to Logan in two ways: the Blue Line and the Silver Line.